 What motivates the Pale?
 Why are they such a threat to humanity and how do they end up in conflict with Minion Hunters?

-• The Pale are simply looking to return to their native dimension.
-While they have the ability to Dimensionwalk, they are limited to the protodimensions closest to Earth, and are unable to break this barrier.
-How best to achieve this goal has splintered the Pale into a number of factions, which seem to be as much in conflict with themselves as they are with humanity.
+- Hunting for a New Home – The Pale are simply looking to return to their native dimension.
+While they have the ability to Dimension-walk, this power is limited to travel to the protodimensions closest to Earth as they are unable to break the entropic barrier protecting our reality.
+The question of how best to shatter this entropy has splintered the Pale into several disparate factions, all of whom seem just as keen to fight with each other as they with humanity.

-• It is nothing short of an invasion, the Pale have come to Earth to take it over for their own ends.
+- The First Wave – It is nothing short of an invasion, the Pale have come to Earth to take it over for their own ends.
 While they’re few in number, they have the cunning and influence to slowly change the planet to meet their needs.
-And more will come, it only a matter of time before the conditions are right for a complete assault.
+And more will come, it is only a matter of time before the conditions are right for a complete assault.

-• Like so many other Darkling races, the Pale are under the influence of a Dark Lord and do its bidding here in our dimension.
-Their only goal is to further their master’s influence and ultimately work at allow it to enter our world.
-Those random kills are actually part of a premeditated plot to undermine humanity and any opposition to their cause.
-But maybe, just maybe, the Pale could be freed from their Master’s power, and then, perhaps we’d have another ally, rather than yet another enemy to fight.
+- Slaves to a Greater Influence – Like so many other Darkling races, the Pale are under the direct influence of a Dark Lord and as such are little more than minions in its greater plans.
+The Pale’s only goal is to further the influence and power of their master, and ultimately work towards breaking down the barriers that stop it from entering our reality.
+Many murders undertaken by this Darkling race are part of a larger plot to undermine humanity and remove any opposition to their mission.
+But maybe, just maybe, the Pale could be freed from their Master’s power, and then, perhaps we could gain another ally at our side, rather than yet another enemy to fight.

 The Pale in Play

-While it is tempting to present the Pale as yet another form of ‘blood-sucking’ Vampire, the unique nature of their feeding needs actually opens them up to become a challenging threat to Minion Hunters.
+While it is tempting to present the Pale as yet another ‘run of the mill’ Vampire type, the unique nature of these creature feeding habits opens them up to become much of a threat to any Minion Hunters encountering them.

-• More than simply cannon fodder – Even if you are looking to use a Pale as a lone threat, there is no need for them to be a mindless killer.
-As a race, these creatures are limited by their weakness to natural sunlight, and so will either look to mitigate the problem (by the use of technology), or will ensure it is not a factor in its plans.
-As a result, a Pale should be played as an intelligent and calculating killer, one who utilises all its natural ability and the general malaise of society to cover its tracks.
+- More Than Cannon Fodder – Even if you are looking to use a Pale as a lone threat, there is no need for them to be just some sort of mindless killer.
+While somewhat restricted by their weakness to natural sunlight, they will look to mitigate the problem any way they can (either by the tactics they evoke or perhaps even by the use of technology).
+As a result, a Pale should be played as an intelligent and calculating hunter who utilises all their natural abilities and the wits (and not to mention the general malaise of society) to act as it pleases.

 Final Notes

 The illustration of the Pale presented here was drawn by Jake Ekiss, for The Gamers’ Conglomerate’s edition of Dark Conspiracy.
-Part of my motivation to create this Darkling series is to allow this create art to at last see the light of day…
+Part of my motivation to create this Darkling series is to allow this art to see the light of day…